cloudflare-apps/a-better-browser/README.md

-# A Better Browser – CloudFlare App
+# A Better Browser – Cloudflare App

-Giving CloudFlare site owners a way to promote upgrading their old Internet Explorer browser.
+Giving Cloudflare site owners a way to promote upgrading their old Internet Explorer browser.

 ## Usage